-Program (to be graded)
+Programs (to be graded)

-- 1. Download zelda_demo.py and Frames.py from the course website.
-Run zelda_demo.py and you should get an error about module lab04 not existing or some such.
-We'll come back to this later.
-For now, make lab04.py and lab04_test.py files in the same folder where you saved zelda_demo.py and Frames.py.
-You'll probably want to use the lab03_tests.py in the labs folder on the course site as a template for your lab04_tests.py. - 2.
-Implement a function called get_direction which, on a particular chacter, gives the direction corresponding to that character.
+- 1. Write a function that takes in values representing whether some thing is made of wood and whether (the same) something is a duck.
+The function will return true if the something floats (both wood and ducks float; nothing else floats).
+However, if something is both wood and a duck, the function will return false.2 You should make a lab04_test.py file for the tests for this function.
+You'll probably want to use the lab03_tests.py in the labs folder on the course site as a template for your lab04_tests.py.
+You should also make a lab04.py file and implement this function there. - 2.
+Download zelda_demo.py and Frames.py from the course website.
+Put them in the same folder as your lab04.py and lab04_tests.py.
+Run zelda_demo.py and you should get an error about not being able to import get_direction or some such. - 3.
+Implement a function called get_direction which, on a particular character3, gives the direction corresponding to that character.
 The correspondences are as follows: - The character 'w' corresponds to the direction 'North' - The character 'a' corresponds to the direction 'West' - The character 's' corresponds to the direction 'South' - The character 'd' corresponds to the direction 'East'